Essential guide to business telephone and mobile numbers UK

 How do I get a business phone number?

-Once you’ve decided on the type of phone number you need, you can get yourself a VoIP phone number.
-Don’t worry, it’s quick and easy!
-You can do it in three steps.
+Once you’ve decided on the type of phone number you need, you can get yourself a business phone number by signing up with a VoIP provider.
+Don’t worry, it’s quick and easy, and you can do it in just three steps.

 Step 1.
 Choose your VoIP provider

-Top 7 Best VoIP Providers at a glance
+The 6 best VoIP providers at a glance

 We’d recommend clicking through and comparing our top choices for VoIP providers.
 Each will have different sets of features that will be suited to different operations.
 For example, many small businesses now need video calls as a non-negotiable.